chrislyons-dev/flarelette-hono/docs/api-design.md

 #### `ActorClaim`

-RFC 8693 actor claim preserving original user identity.
+RFC 8693 actor claim identifying the service acting on behalf of the user.

 **Type Definition:**
 Uses `ActorClaim` from `@chrislyons-dev/flarelette-jwt`: